tristan-warner-smith/BookARoom/README.md

 - XCConfig - Normally I'd break out configs for the main differentiators, in this case separating UI Tests is the only real case I'd have for it.
 - Test host - I tend to use a custom `@main` `AppLauncher` that reads commandline arguments and checks for `NSClassFromString("XCTestCase")` choosing to start the main app or a custom `UnitTestApp` with a UI that makes it clear that it's a separate test-only app.
 (I like to put a loading indicator on there too to see if there are any main thread UI hitches)
 - Codable type mapper / parser, I've just gone super basic with the RoomsDataProvider doing the conversion, as the requirements grow this is a good point to split things apart.
+- /book I felt like you'd need an identifier for which room you're trying to book, roomName isn't a reliable unique id but I passed it through and `debugPrint`ed to scratch an itch.
+- For booking I went with a fire and forget model rather than modelling progress and error state throughout.
+- I didn't write tests for the booking coordinator for time and lack of an obvious case for error management (the response is only success / fail)
+- For rooms data I just captured the localised error for display rather than mapping them to user-friendly messages.
+- I didn't write UI tests for time, but I tend to create a caseless enum to map screen elements to string Automation Identifiers that can be used for UI tests